 - Don’t sound like you’re reading a script.

-- Following a script makes it hard for you to find your place in your head in case the interviewer throws you off.
+- Following a script makes it hard for you to find your place in your head if the interviewer throws you off.

-- Rehearse it enough so that you know what the key points are without sounding scripted.
+- Rehearse what you want to say enough so that you can bring up the key points without sounding scripted.

 - Tell them something exciting.

-- Show them what you’ve done and tell them something memorable about you (favorite hobby, sport, coolest place you’ve ever been to), something that someone else isn’t going to say
+- Show them what you’ve done, and share memorable things about you (favorite hobby, sport, coolest place you’ve ever been to).

 - Wear a suit.

 - Dress neutral.

 Not taking the time to think before answering the question

 - Don’t answer the questions so quickly that you’re not taking the time to think.